Lap BandTM Complications

 Because of this, it’s a mistake to consider the Lap Band less invasive, just because it can be reversed.
 The prevalence of Lap Band complications requiring additional surgery clearly shows that this procedure and the resulting need for revisions can be highly invasive.

 The Lap BandTM fundamentally carries higher long-term risk and is less effective than other bariatric surgical procedures.

 Having Lap BandTM Complications?

-If you already had band surgery and are experiencing complications, then the most effective solution may be band removal and revision to a more effective bariatric surgery.
+If you already had band surgery and are experiencing complications, then the most effective solution may be band removal and revision to a more effective bariatric surgery in Denver.
 This can help with symptoms such as increased hunger and weight regain, pain, and nausea and vomiting.

 Safer, More Effective Bariatric Surgeries

-If you were considering Lap BandTM surgery, we understand that it can be difficult to struggle again and again with ineffective weight loss methods.
+If you were considering Lap BandTM surgery in Denver, we understand that it can be difficult to struggle again and again with ineffective weight loss methods.
 This is exactly why we do not offer the Lap BandTM.

-If you or a loved one have further questions or would like more information about bariatric surgery or other surgical or non-surgical weight loss, please check out our FREE ONLINE SEMINAR or REGISTER FOR A LIVE SEMINAR today.
+If you or a loved one have further questions or would like more information about bariatric surgery or other surgical or non-surgical weight loss, please check out our FREE ONLINE SEMINAR or REGISTER FOR A LIVE SEMINAR at our Colorado bariatric center today.